 Here are several examples that are worth reading:

 - Environmental event “Wolves talk” in Lithuania capital Vilnius.

 In the Lithuanian capital Vilnius a few years ago an environmental event named “Wolves talk” took place.
 In the public event 30 life-size mock-ups Wolves were placed on the main square and passed their message to citizens.
 In such unexpected way, the NGO “Baltijos vilkas” (Baltic wolf) aimed to increase people’s knowledge about the wolf, reduce the polarization resulting from lack of understanding.
 And, most importantly, encouraged to solve problems in a peaceful and sustainable way, turning conflicts into coexistence.

 - How people answered question: Why do we like wolves so much?

 - In many ways the social structure of a wolf pack is similar to that of humans.
-Wolves are naturally social (preferring to live in packs), but occasionally live alone or in pairs.
+Wolves are naturally social (preferring to live in family packs), but occasionally live alone or in pairs.

 - Humans are not on their menu.

 - Wolves connect us to our primal selves, etc.